Rangers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jon Gray starts for the Texas Rangers on Saturday at Yankee Stadium against Anthony Rizzo and the New York Yankees.
-First pitch is at 4:05 PM ET in this second game of a three-game series.
+Nathan Eovaldi will start for the Texas Rangers against the New York Yankees and Billy McKinney on Sunday at 1:35 PM ET.

-The Rangers have been listed as -125 moneyline favorites in this matchup against the Yankees (+105).
-The contest's over/under has been listed at 9 runs.
+The Yankees are listed as -115 moneyline favorites for this matchup against the Rangers (-105).
+The total for the matchup has been set at 7.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.